Rare Transients in Nearby Galaxies Explain Ultra-high-energy Cosmic Rays: Abstract

 \section{Abstract}

 The origin of ultra--high--energy cosmic rays remains one of the central open questions in astroparticle physics.
 Recent measurements reveal anisotropies in arrival directions, a rigidity--dependent composition dominated by intermediate--mass nuclei, and striking hemispheric differences in the energy spectra.
 Here we show that \emph{rare transients in nearby galaxies} can naturally account for these features.
 In our fiducial neutron--star merger model, the cosmic ray flux above $25$~EeV is dominated by ten nearby galaxies within $8\,$Mpc.
-This accounts for the observed hotspots: seven of the ten brightest galaxies coincide with reported excess regions, a chance probability of $p\simeq0.003$.
-Nearby transients also explain the spectral excess of TA over Auger; link their angular sizes to extragalactic magnetic fields at $\sim$1\,nG; explain the dominance of individual species over narrow energy ranges; and the rigidity--aligned succession of isotopes.
+This accounts for the observed hotspots: seven of the ten brightest galaxies coincide with reported excess regions, a chance probability of $p\sim0.001$.
+Nearby transients can also explain the spectral excess of TA over Auger and modify the rigidity--aligned succession of isotopes.

 The nature and origin of cosmic rays remain among the longest-standing open questions in astrophysics \cite{2011ARA&A..49..119K,blasi2013}.
 Despite major experimental progress, the sources capable of accelerating particles to the highest observed energies have not been firmly identified.
 Charged cosmic rays are deflected by Galactic and extragalactic magnetic fields, scrambling their arrival directions and erasing temporal information, making direct source associations difficult.